Eric O'Grady: Fictional character biography

 Eric O'Grady is a low-level Irish agent of S.H.I.E.L.D. who stumbles upon Dr. Henry "Hank" Pym's latest incarnation of the Ant-Man suit in the S.H.I.E.L.D. headquarters.
 A man of very few morals with a willingness to lie, cheat, steal and manipulate in order to get ahead in life, O'Grady immediately steals the Ant-Man suit for his own selfish plans, which include using his status as a "super-hero" to stalk women and facilitate his thievery.
 A running theme with the character is his evil side clashing with a desire to be accepted by others, which leads to O'Grady vowing to renounce his evil ways and become a proper hero, causing a cycle of the character relapsing and vowing to "change".

-Mitch Carson is a S.H.I.E.L.D. security agent under Dum Dum Dugan and someone whom O'Grady looks up to.
-During the "Enemy of the State" story, when Wolverine attacks the S.H.I.E.L.D.
-Helicarrier, Carson orders O'Grady and his roommate Chris McCarthy to guard Hank Pym and the new Ant-Man suit.
+When Wolverine attacks the S.H.I.E.L.D.
+Helicarrier, Mitchell Carson orders O'Grady and his roommate Chris McCarthy to guard Hank Pym and the new Ant-Man suit.
 Pym walks out and they panic and knock Pym out.
 McCarthy accidentally runs off with the suit to escape Wolverine, but when Elektra attacks the Helicarrier a month later, McCarthy is killed by a Hydra agent and O'Grady steals the Ant-Man suit from his dead body.
 Instead of returning the suit, he uses it to steal stuff and spy on the women's showers.
 When O'Grady joins fellow S.H.I.E.L.D. agent Veronica King, McCarthy's girlfriend in mourning his death, they start a brief relationship with Veronica getting pregnant.
 Carson, originally trained to be the stolen Ant-Man suit's wearer, was forced to wear a hastily built prototype suit and track down the thief.
 In the ensuing battle, O'Grady disfigured Carson's face by accident with his suit's jets, burning the left half of Carson's face and leaving him deaf and blind on that side.
 O'Grady took Carson to a nearby infirmary but Carson still vowed revenge.
-After escaping the helicarrier, O'Grady then uses his powers to continue peeping and only saves attractive woman who he then tries to bed.
+After escaping the Helicarrier, O'Grady then uses his powers to continue peeping and only saves attractive woman who he then tries to bed.
 He eventually tries to sneak into Ms. Marvel's purse.

 During a battle, O'Grady tries looting a jewelry store and encounters the thief Black Fox who steals his bag of jewels.
 He reluctantly saves a girl's life from rubble and encounters Damage Control's new "Search and Rescue" team.